 by Ron Hartling

-The purpose of this page is to raise awareness of the uncomfortable reality that, with respect to fine particulate matter (PM2.5), Kingston air quality is consistently worse than the World Health Organization (WHO) standard.
-The page gives practical advice on managing household exposure to health-damaging particulates.
-Updates are posted daily around 7 am.
-If you live elsewhere in Ontario, click on the “Links” menu item above and read the first entry for guidance on applying this site’s information to your situation.
-For ease of personal decision-making, overall daily risk levels are categorized by severity in this table.
+The purpose of this site is to raise awareness of the uncomfortable reality that, with respect to fine particulate matter (PM2.5), Kingston air quality is consistently worse than the World Health Organization (WHO) standard.
+The site gives practical advice on managing household exposure to health-damaging particulates.
+Updates are posted daily around 7 am but the satellite view below shows the current Kingston reading at any time of day.
+If you live elsewhere, just click at your location on the map.
+For ease of personal decision-making, overall daily risk levels are categorized by severity in the table to the right.

 Note that, while most Canadian and US sources define Risk Level 1 as airborne fine-particulate-matter (PM2.5) concentrations less than 12 micrograms per cubic meter (µg/m3), I employ “Level 0” to differentiate readings within the far more evidence-based, less politically-influenced WHO healthy zone.
 Click on the Health impacts page for clarification on the differences between short- and long-term exposure risks.

-Personal protective measures: No such measures will be necessary today and, hopefully, tomorrow.
+Personal protective measures: No such measures should be needed over the next several days.

 Summary of recent readings